 Incidence of Mesothelioma by Job

-In the United Kingdom, where there are even higher rates of mesothelioma, occupations with the highest incidences include carpenters, joiners, construction workers, electricians, plumbers, metal workers, and heating and ventilating workers.
+In the United Kingdom, a country with higher rates of mesothelioma, occupations with the highest incidences include carpenters, joiners, construction workers, electricians, plumbers, metal workers, and heating and ventilation workers.

 Incidence in Shipyards

 Construction workers, pipefitters, steamfitters, plumbers, electricians, and others have higher risks of developing mesothelioma, particularly in one industry: shipbuilding and repair.